 families.
 [1 - 20 points]

-- The abstract should address a current topic and information appropriate for the purposes of the Meeting goals.
+- The abstract should address a current topic and information appropriate for the purposes of the Conference goals.

 - The abstract should address important issues or gaps related to improving state-based EHDI services.

 - The abstract should inform, enable, or update others in improving EHDI services regarding potential issues related to clinical practice, education of professionals/families, or future research.